microsoft/Workshop-Interact-with-LLMs/Workshop instructions/04_Multimodal_interfaces.md

 ## Generate a code snippet for the website UI from an image

-Next, we will prompt the model to generate a code snippet for the website using the sketch as reference.
+Next, we will prompt the model to generate a code snippet for the website using the sketch as a reference.
 1. Go to the **Parameters** tab and set the *Max Response* to 4000.
 1.Add the text below to instruct the model on how to use the image input: